PDM4AR/exercises/docs/02-graphsearch.md

 Averaging over the test cases we compute an accuracy metric as (# of correct paths)/(# of paths).Thus, accuracy will be in the interval [0, 1].
 * **Solve time**: As your algorithms will be tested on graphs of increasing size, the efficiency of your code will be measured in terms of process time required.

+For reference, the TA’s solution achieves the following average solving times on the private test cases:

+DepthFirst:         0.000485 s
+BreadthFirst:       0.000239 s
+IterativeDeepening: 0.000867 s

+Use these numbers as a guideline to understand the order of magnitude of expected performance for a descently optimized solution.

+Keep in mind:
+- These times are for reference only, your implementation does not need to match them exactly.
+- Small variations in solving time between runs of the same algorithm may be observed.

 #### Update & Run

 Please refer to [Hello World](01-helloworld.md) for instructions.